ThioJoe/youtube-dl-easy/README.md

 `Set-ExecutionPolicy -ExecutionPolicy AllSigned -Scope Process`

-You can then run the script by opening a PowerShell window to the folder with the script and entering this (don't forget the period):
+You can run the script by opening a PowerShell window to the folder with the script and entering this (after setting the execution policy if necessary, and don't forget the period):

 `.\"youtube-dl Easy Script.ps1"`